Search This Blog

 Agility outside of Software Development: A case study from a Theatrical Play

-In the ever growing need for agility in today’s business context, the principles espoused by agile Manifesto have emphasized enhanced productivity, increased customer satisfaction, and improved profitability.
-As noted in the previous blog entries, these principles are so entrenched from the software development practices that one of the foundational agile manifesto principles value working software over comprehensive documentation.
+In the ever-growing need for agility in today’s business context, the principles espoused by agile Manifesto have emphasized enhanced productivity, increased customer satisfaction, and improved profitability.
+As noted in the previous blog entries, these principles are so entrenched from the software development practices that one of the foundational agile manifesto principles values working software over comprehensive documentation.
 Does this mean then that IT projects establish the glass ceiling for the agile principles?

 As a member of the Chicago Tamil Sangam’s recent venture to stage a historical play, “Ponniyin Selvan” (n.d.) that was staged on May 4, 2013, we staged a historical play in the Tamil language.
 Centered on a course of events that took place several centuries earlier, the play presented several unique challenges that were overcome by applying some basic agile principles breaking the glass ceiling demystifying how these principles can extend outside of IT projects.